King Says Jerash Reflects Jordan's Image To World, Embodies Kingdom's Cultural Diversity

 Reiterating Jordan's unwavering support of Palestinians' steadfastness, the King expressed complete rejection of the forcible displacement of Palestinians.

-His Majesty also reiterated Jordan's readiness to respond firmly to any attempts to undermine its sovereignty, whether through attempts to settle scores through the Kingdom or by escalating the situation in the West Bank and Jerusalem.
+His Majesty also reiterated Jordan's readiness to respond firmly to any attempts to undermine its sovereignty, whether through attempts to settle scores through the Kingdom or by escalating the situation in the West Bank and Jerusalem, according to the statement.

 Speaking at the meeting, Jerash Governor Firas Faour expressed best wishes to the King on the Silver Jubilee, highlighting achievements in Jerash in several sectors over the past 25 years.